-We will treat each purchaser of our common units as having the same tax benefits without regard to the units purchased.
+We will treat each purchaser of units as having the same tax benefits without regard to the units purchased.
 The IRS may challenge this treatment, which could adversely affect the value of the common units.

-Because we cannot match transferors and transferees of common units and because of other reasons, we will take depreciation and amortization positions that may not conform to all aspects of existing Treasury Regulations.
+Because we cannot match transferors and transferees of common units and because of other reasons, we will take depreciation and amortization positions that may not conform to all aspects of the Treasury regulations.

 A successful IRS challenge to those positions could adversely affect the amount of tax benefits available to unitholders.
 It also could affect the timing of these tax benefits or the amount of gain from the sale of common units and could have a negative impact on the value of our common units or result in audit adjustments to a unitholder's tax returns.
-For a further discussion of the effect of the depreciation and amortization positions we will adopt, please read "Material Tax Consequences-Tax Consequences of Unit Ownership-Section 754 Election."